top of page

 • 2021 -Chris Croll: Chris worked tirelessly as an advocate within the community to improve schools both as a member of the Loudoun County School Board and as a community member always focusing on the mental health and wellness of youth.
 She dedicated herself to the passage of equal protections in the Public School System and works with a suicide prevention organization.

-PRIDE IN OUR SCHOOLS
+PRIDE IN OUR EDUCATION

 • 2023 - Caitlin McAteer: Cat is the mastermind behind the intrepid GSA at her school and the architect of the student-led Loudon County Pride Prom.
 Her enthusiasm is infectious and her passion is legendary for anyone who has met her.